 Most graduate courses are taught by faculty who are members of the University Graduate Faculty.
 These faculty hold terminal degrees in their fields (usually the doctoral degree) and meet the College of Graduate Studies' standards of sustained scholarship or creative activity or, alternatively, are recognized for their accomplishments as practitioners in their disciplines.
-An up-to-date roster of the University Graduate Faculty may be found at http://graduate/rosters/facultyroster.html.
+An upto-date roster of the University Graduate Faculty may be found at http://graduatestudies.csuohio.edu/graduate/rosters/facultyroster.html.